plashchynski/OtoDecks/REPORT.md

 Implementation of a music library component which allows the user to manage their music library.

-#### R3A: Component allows the user to add files to their library ❌
+#### R3A: Component allows the user to add files to their library ✅

+You can drag and drop files into the library.
+Only the valid audio files will be added to the library.
+This is done by checking the file extension in the `LibraryComponent` class in the `isInterestedInFileDrag` method.
+The `AudioFormatManager::findFormatForFileExtension` method is used to check if the file extension is supported by the global `AudioFormatManager` instance.

-#### R3B: Component parses and displays meta data such as filename and song length ❌
+#### R3B: Component parses and displays meta data such as filename and song length ✅

+When a file is added, the `LibraryComponent` class uses the `AudioFormatManager::createReaderFor` method to create an `AudioFormatReader` instance for the selected file.
+The `AudioFormatReader` instance is used to get the meta-information.
+The `LibraryComponent` uses a `LibraryItem` struct to store and display all the meta-information about the audio files.

 #### R3C: Component allows the user to search for files ❌